 Read a case study here about one household that got help through Our Energy Future.

 As part of Our Energy Future Bayside council is supporting a campaign to assist residents who are considering installing solar.
 If you want to know more about how solar works visit our solar information page here.
-The experts at Our Energy Future have conducted a rigorous procurement process in order to find a supplier and installer to recommend.
-You can sign up on line here to receive an obligation free quote or call the Our Energy Future team on 1300 339 915 to further discuss whether or not solar might be right for you.
+The experts at Positive Charge have conducted a rigorous procurement process in order to find a supplier and installer to recommend.
+You can sign up on line here to receive an obligation free quote or call the Positive Charge team on 1300 339 915 to further discuss whether or not solar might be right for you.

 Solar and planning permits